up42/docs/source/reference/capabilities.rst

 ------------

 As explained when defining :ref:`workflows <workflows-definition>` a workflow is a graph of data and processing blocks.
-This graph edges have constraints on the vertices (blocks) that can be connected among themselves.
+The edges of the graph have constraints on the vertices (blocks) that can be connected among themselves.
 This means that not every block can be connected to any other block.
 These constraints are called :term:`capabilities`.